VRConservation/neca_jpa/jpa.md

 :::

 ### Avoided Cost Estimate
-Let's assume that it would cost \$115,000/yr for a state agency to manage a grants program.
-This includes staff, administrative, and operating costs.
+Let's assume that it would cost \$115,000/yr for a state agency to manage a grants program.[^mm] This includes staff, administrative, and operating costs.
 If we add an annual rate of inflation of 4\%, that gives a total five-year cost of \$622,877 for grant administration.
 The five-year budgets from the JPAs would likely form the basis of grant requests; therefore, the grant administration plus five-year budgets totals \$9,561,639.

 Although the granting agency return on investment is really the public benefit from making the grants for project implementation, these operating costs would provide an ROI of -100\% since there would be no return ({numref}`avoided`).
 That ROI would continue to decrease over time, e.g., become more costly for the State, as the program continues to support the JPAs via grants.

 On the other hand, the initial investment of \$44.6 million for the endowments amortizes to ~\$8.94 million over five years and gives a return of nearly \$9.2 million or 21\%.
 The return for the endowments would continue to grow and not be a recurring state cost, allowing state funds to be invested in other JPAs or new projects.

-:::{table} Avoided 5-year cost estimate estimated from the five pilot budgets vs. estimated agency costs to manage grant funds.
+:::{table} Avoided 5-year costs (\$USD) estimated from the five pilot budgets vs. estimated agency costs to manage grant funds.
 The return is a 5-year return.
 ROI = Return on Investment.
 :label: avoided

 | Program    | Investment | Return     | ROI (%) |